Predictive inference for travel time on transportation networks: Proof of Lemma

 for all \(m \in \Z\setminus \{0\}\).
-The above characterization comes from Fourier analysis.
-In dimension 1, the class of complex exponentials \(x \mapsto \exp(2\pi i m x), m \in \Z\) is orthonormal in \(L^{2}[0,1]\), and by the Stone-Weierstrass theorem, such class is dense in the periodic continuous functions on \([0,1]\) with respect to the sup-norm.
-Such result allows us to establish equidistributing results for probabilistic mapping. \cite{limic2018equidistribution} defined a Wely-like probabilistic criterion by defining the following random variable
+The above characterization comes from a Fourier analysis.
+In dimension 1, the class of complex exponentials \(x \mapsto \exp(2\pi i m x), m \in \Z\) is orthonormal in \(L^{2}[0,1]\), and by the Stone-Weierstrass theorem, this class is dense in the periodic continuous functions on \([0,1]\) with respect to the sup-norm.
+This result allows us to establish equidistributing results for probabilistic mapping. \cite{limic2018equidistribution} defined a Wely-like probabilistic criterion by defining the following random variable